viperML/neohome/src/content/blog/no-home-manager/index.md

 ```

 Because I wanted to abstract away the creation of the wrappers, I created
 [wrapper-manager](https://github.com/viperML/wrapper-manager) for myself.
-I also
+It also
 deals with some nuances when dealing with `.desktop` files, for example.

 ```nix